Once you have deployed Autonomous Identity, you can prepare your dataset into a format that meets the schema.

 labels['IS_ASSIGNED'] = 'Y'.

-Write out the seven dataframes to seven csv files.
+Write out the nine dataframes to nine csv files and store them in the

 CSV Files and Schema